ValenceElectron/gmon/README.md

 load up a preconfigured fan curve for you automatically, and you'll see a screen tracking your temperatures, fan speed, and time elapsed since gmon was started.

+To see the values like the running average temperature, or what speed the fans peaked at, simply hover over the respective currently tracked stat value. (i.e. if you want to see average temperature, hover over the current temperature).
+Those values show up in the tooltip.

 As of v1.1.0, the only way to configure the fan curve is to navigate to ~/.local/bin/gmon_parser, and edit gmon.conf.
 Simply open it with any text editor, and you should see a few variables and their values.
 Double check and make sure that GPUFanControlState is equal to 1 (a 0 would load your GPU's default fan